HigherOrderCO/Bend/GUIDE.md

 ```

 Which is *really bad* for parallelism, because the only way to compute this is
-by evaluating the expressions one after the other:
+by evaluating the expressions one after the other, in order:

 ```python
 sum = (0 + (1 + (2 + (3 + (4 + (5 + (6 + 7)))))))